Danvers High School

 Danvers High School (DHS) is a public high school in Danvers, Massachusetts, United States.
 It is part of the Danvers Public Schools school district.

 Demographics

-Student enrolment for the 2017-2018 School year (Grades 9-12) was 941.
-The school employs 85.2 Full-Time Equivalent (FTE) teachers.
-The average class size is 19.1 (State average is 18.1) and the ratio of teachers to students is 1:13.
+Student enrolment for the 2022-23 school year (Grades 9-12) was 777.
+The school employs 74.13 Full-Time Equivalent (FTE) teachers.
+The ratio of teachers to students is 10.48.

 History

 Opened in September 1962, Danvers High School was the successor to Holten High School.
 This had opened in 1855 originally in the town hall, with 67 students.
 It had been funded by the Danvers Prudential Committee.

 Danvers High School received national (and later international) attention in 2009 when use of the word "meep" by students was forbidden, due to its disruptive use by some students.
 Principal Thomas Murray banned the word, and threatened police action over its use in either speech or on clothing.

 In June 2010, The Boston Globe commended the speech "Operation Red Sprinkles" by DHS Salutatorian Anisha Shenai (class of 2010), as one of the most e-mailed inspirational articles at Boston.com.

 In 2010, the school began a renovation project which was finished in time for the 2013-2014 school year.
 With a cost of $70 million, roughly half of it going to the Massachusetts School Building Authority, the project saw updates to the auditorium, the field house, the Vye Gym and the general classroom wing.
 New sections included the library, the cafeteria, the science labs, the engineering labs, the administration offices, and the chorus and band rooms.
 It was the first major change the school since its initial construction in 1962.